openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 To set both source and destination layouts in the ``layout`` parameter, use the ``LayoutMap`` class. ``LayoutMap`` accepts two parameters: ``source_layout`` and ``target_layout``.

 ``LayoutMap("NCHW", "NHWC")`` is equivalent to ``LayoutMap(source_layout="NCHW", target_layout="NHWC")``.

+Example of usage of ``LayoutMap`` class for changing of layout of model input:

 .. code-block:: python